-If you are looking for high-quality Hardneck Garlic, try out Sampler Pack.
-This pack includes exceptional garlic for baking, cooking, eating raw (or planting).
-Select the size of your Sampler Pack: Half-pound (1/2 lb), One pound (1 lb) or Two pounds (2 lb).
+If you are looking for high-quality Hardneck Garlic, try out the Sampler Pack.
+This pack includes exceptional garlic for baking, cooking, and eating raw (or planting too).
 Eat some, Plant some!
-If you grow your own garlic, you will be suprised at how much better it is compard with supermarket varieties.
+If buy softneck garlic from a grocery store, you will be surprised at how much better this hardneck garlic tastes as compared to supermarket varieties.
 Give it a try.
-Now is the time.

 Easy steps for a bumper crop of garlic